lac-dcc/honey-potion/benchmarks/xdpdump/README.md

 This program requires the `libbpf` and:
 - Linux kernel 4.18
 - clang / LLVM 4.0
-- Agilio® eBPF firmware for HW offload (available from [Netronome's support website](https://help.netronome.com/))
+- If using NIC offloading: Agilio® eBPF firmware for HW offload (available from [Netronome's support website](https://help.netronome.com/))

 ## 🚀 How to Build